 If the work is of the sort observed in v.
-4, then a little bit of rest is better than working and striving after wind.
+4 [Prov.
+4: 4], then a little bit of rest is better than working and striving after wind.
 Perhaps the fool is right after all.
 147

-Much poverty all over the world is the result of causes beyond the control of individuals (poor government, draught, etc).
-However, here and in Proverbs we are confronted with another cause of poverty, the poverty of the mind.
-Some people are poor not because of insurmountable political and economic forces, or even natural causes, but because of poor attitudes and poor choices.
-The poverty of mind believes that the world was created with a fixed number of resources which cannot be increased.
-Wealthy people have seized an "unfair share" of the world's resources and left the crumbs for the poor.
-This is known as the zero-sum theory of economics, and it is contrary to reality.
-In the real world, the economic pie (or loaf of bread, if you prefer) can be made bigger with everyone receiving larger slices.
+Much poverty all over the world is the result of causes beyond the control of individuals (poor government, draught, etc.).
+However, we are confronted here and in Proverbs 6: 6-11 with another cause of poverty, the poverty of the mind.
+Some people are poor not because of insurmountable political and economic forces, or even natural causes, but because of fatalistic attitudes and the poor life-choices which accompany them.

+Poverty of mind believes that the world was created with a fixed number of resources which cannot be increased.
+Wealthy people have seized an "unfair share" of the world's resources and left the crumbs for the poor-known as the zero-sum theory of economics.
+In the real world, however, the economic pie (or loaf of bread, if you prefer) can be made bigger with everyone receiving larger slices.
 This is precisely what has happened in South Korea since the 1960's.
 Although economically equal to Uganda in the 1960's, South Korea has made a bigger economic pie for its people through savings and capital investments.
-148 The primary resource of any country is its people who innovate (do something in a new way) by creating new products and new ways of making a living.
-149 In this text, the fool folds his hands and refuses to exercise personal responsibility for his well-being.
-Struggling with doubts about the value of his own labor and his prodigious exploits in building and planting (cf. chapter 2), Qohelet may be willing at this point to grant the fool the benefit of the doubt.
-Maybe the fool is just as content in his poverty as Qohelet is in his riches, so who is he to judge him?
-The following context (vv.
-7-8) may support this cynical interpretation.
+The primary resource of any country is its people who innovate by creating new products and new ways of making a living.
+In this text, the fool folds his hands and refuses to exercise personal responsibility for his well-being.
+Qohelet himself is struggling with doubts about the value of his own labor and his prodigious exploits in building and planting (cf. chapter 2).
+He may be willing at this point to grant the fool the benefit of the doubt.
+Maybe the fool can be just as content in his poverty as rich people in their riches-or maybe both of them are equally discontent.
+Industrious labor or sloth doesn't seem to make much difference one way or the other.